binary-master/Hack/README.md

 # hack
-A folder to access all
+This folder consists of all the files that were used to demonstrate ethical hacking at CalHacks 2k17